 Can you drive a car with a bad intake valve or exhaust valve?

 The intake and exhaust valves are important parts of your car’s engine.
 If you suspect a problem with an intake or exhaust valve, you should not drive your vehicle until the issue has been addressed by a mechanic.

 Bent or burnt valves could seriously damage your engine if they are not repaired right away.
 To prevent this damage, it’s important to avoid driving your vehicle until the valves have been repaired.

 What needs to be done when damaged valves are suspected?

+Unfortunately, repairing bent or burnt valves is not easy.
 Valve replacement is a very large job requiring engine tear down.
-Cost for valve repairs can reach above $5,000 in labor alone.
+Because this is such a difficult task, the cost for valve repairs can reach above $5,000 in labor alone.
 This repair can take 35+ hours to complete, after diagnosis.

 Because the engine is broken down during this repair, many gaskets will be replaced and many other parts will often be removed.
 If you are having this repair done, it may be a good time to have other needed repairs completed as overlapping labor discounts would likely be applied.